knowledgecode/date-and-time/docs/timezones.md

 // => 2025-08-23 14:30:45
 ```

-**Important Note**: The `parse()` function does not support string type timezone names because it uses `ParserOptions` instead of `FormatterOptions`.
-Only TimeZone objects and the "UTC" string are supported for parsing.
+**Note**: Starting from v4.3.0, all functions that accept a timezone parameter support IANA timezone name strings (e.g., `'America/New_York'`), TimeZone objects, and the `"UTC"` string.

 ## Regions